-Apparently, Fig. 10 indicates that for the specific case of annual rainfall, the normal distribution is good approximation of the interpolation errors produced by BLSI's implementation.
+As can bee seen, Fig. 10 indicates that for the specific case of annual rainfall, the normal distribution is a good approximation of the interpolation errors produced by the implementation of BLSI.
 This remark does not constitute a generally valid conclusion.
-Nonetheless, the method provides direct means to assess the distribution function of error, and hence the interpolation uncertainty, in a nonparametric manner, without the need to hypothesize a specific distribution function.
-Similar plots were made for the other two cases studied, namely $\varphi = 45^{\circ}$ and $\varphi = 60^{\circ}$ (not shown here) and the results were found to be analogous to those for $\varphi = 30^{\circ}$ .
+Nonetheless, the method provides a direct means to assess the distribution function of error, and hence the interpolation uncertainty, in a nonparametric manner without the need to hypothesize a specific distribution function.
+Similar plots